 - LASIK/PRK cost: $4000

 - Without HSA: If you earn $5333, you have $4000 after taxes to spend on LASIK or PRK

 - With HSA: If you earn $4000, you can spend $4000 on LASIK or PRK, and save the taxes

 - Total savings: $1333 of your hard earned dollars.
 Now you can buy those designer sunglasses, a tank of gas, dinner out, and still have $500 left over.
 And your vision is clear and crisp without any glasses or contacts to buy again.
 How’s that sound as a LASIK lifestyle upgrade?

+So does health insurance cover LASIK?
+Probably not.
 My conclusion is: everyone should have LASIK, PRK or an ICL as soon as they are adults, whether or not your insurance covers it.
 LASIK, PRK and ICL ( https://us.discovericl.com ) are all approved for 18+ years of age.
-And with good reason: they are wonderful, time-tested procedures that millions of people have had and are enjoying now.
+And with good reason: they are wonderful, time-tested procedures using cutting-edge technology that millions of people have had and are enjoying now.
 You owe it to yourself to love your best life, check us out, get over the fear, cost issues, and invest in yourself.
-Give us a call, or a visit.
-We do a comprehensive eye exam at no charge: 425.451.2020 0r https://sharpe-vision.com
+Give us a call today, or schedule a free visit consultation.
+We Our doctors will do a comprehensive eye exam at no charge and talk next steps: 425.451.2020 0r https://sharpe-vision.com